open-voice-interoperability/docs/specifications/AssistantManifest/0.9.2/AssistantManifestSpec.md

 #### 0.3 Approach and Potential Uses
 The Assistant Manifest intentionally avoids the use of any domain-specific schemas or ontologies.
 This follows the philosophy of the Open Voice Interoperability Initiative regarding a dependence on natural language to give the loosest possible linkage between components.

-The Assistant Manifest is a standardized data structure that intended to be used as a component of other specifications; it is not a stand-alone document.
+The Assistant Manifest is a standardized data structure that is intended to be used as a component of other specifications; it is not a stand-alone document.
 Having said that, target uses for this manifest are as follows:

 - Enable discovery agents to compile static indexes for rapid searching of a large number of agents.
 - Enable discovery agents to use language model technology to rank agents for recommendation without asking specific questions of the target agents
 - Provide information on request to potential user-agents to assist with their own ranking of candidate agents for a specific task.
-- Provide vocalizable information that allow other agents to know how to address this agent in a conversation (e.g. what name to address the agent by)
+- Provide vocalizable information that allows other agents to know how to address this agent in a conversation (e.g. what name to address the agent by)

 One standard that uses this document format is [[3] Interoperable Conversation Envelope Specification Version 0.9.4](https://github.com/open-voice-interoperability/docs/blob/main/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md ).
-That specification defines a number if events types that are designed to help conversational agents discover other agents for certain tasks.
+That specification defines a number of events types that are designed to help conversational agents discover other agents for certain tasks.
 There are events for requesting and publishing manifests, and also events for finding and recommending agents for certain tasks.
 These events make use of all or part of the contents of the Assistant Manifest.

 ### CHAPTER 1.
 SPECIFICATION
 #### 1.1 Representation